pylp/pylp/docs/API.md

 ### pylp.src(globs, **options)

-Create a new stream and add some files found from glob or a list of globs.
+Create a new stream and add some files found from a glob or a list of globs.
-The function returns the stream that can be piped to plugins.
+The function returns this `pylp.Stream` that can be piped to plugins.

 ```python
 pylp.src('templates/*.jade')